-Now entering our 16th year, these ceremonies have been conducted in the privacy of our homes, or with our most intimate faith groups — all with the certainty that there are thousands of others simultaneously celebrating with us.
+Now entering our 19th year, these ceremonies are conducted in the privacy of our homes, or with our most intimate faith groups — all with the certainty that there are thousands of others simultaneously celebrating with us.

-And so, in this year of heartbreak and isolation like none of us have ever faced, I would invite everyone to recognize how our years of practice have taught us to attune to the presence of one another, without technology, and regardless of location or even clock time.
+And so, after yet another year of sudden war and ongoing climate and geopolitical peril, I would invite everyone to recognize how our long-standing practice is teaching us to attune to the presence of one another, without technology, and regardless of location or even clock time.

 Thus, we are all present together, hand in hand, soul to soul.

-So, come all who wish to unite with us.
+So, welcome to all who wish to unite with us.